microsoft/Validate-DCB/README.md

 Validate-DCB is now published in the PowerShell gallery.
 Please use ```Install-Module Validate-DCB``` from a system with internet connectivity.

 For disconnected systems, use ```Save-Module -Name Validate-DCB -Path c:\temp\Validate-DCB``` then move the modules in c:\temp\Validate-DCB to your disconnected system.
-Here's a video from Microsoft Premier Field Engineer, Jan Mortenson.
+Here's a video from Microsoft Premier Field Engineer, Jan Mortensen.

 [![Alt text](http://img.youtube.com/vi/T_VzGte3KJc/0.jpg)](https://www.youtube.com/embed/T_VzGte3KJc)